 Louisiana Culinary Institute

 Honored among the “Top 25 Culinary Schools in America” by Premium Schools, Louisiana Culinary Institute offers ACF-accredited, accelerated cooking programs in Baton Rouge.
 The 75-credit Associate of Occupational Studies in Culinary Arts can be finished in 16 months full-time.
-Students choose to concentrate in Savory Culinary Arts or Baking and Pastry Arts.
+Students choose to concentrate on Savory Culinary Arts or Baking and Pastry Arts.

 Fox Valley Technical College

-17. Colorado Mesa University
+Western Colorado Mesa University

 Employing the 2013 Colorado Chef of the Year, Jonathan St. Peter, Colorado Mesa University is crowned the West’s 23rd best college and sixth top public school by the U.S. News and World Report.
 Its Western Colorado Community College grants a 30-credit Culinary Arts Technical Certificate in only 10 months.
 Courses include service at Grand Junction’s Chez Lena Restaurant.